 Additionally, for over twenty years we have helped local businesses secure the best group policies for their employees.
 We have a wide network that allows us to isolate the best insurance coverage options for you.

-When you are ready to make the move to better group health insurance coverage, we would love to speak with you.
+When you are ready to make the move to a better group health insurance plan, we would love to speak with you.